Which eating disorders do you treat?

 Are there any transitional/aftercare programs?

 Discharge planning is a part of every client’s treatment plan.
 We help you find an aftercare program in an appropriate, supportive location for you.
 Seeds of Hope offers Partial Hospitalization Programs and Intensive Outpatient Programs at additional locations in Pennsylvania.

 Have a question not answered here?
 Ready to take the first step towards recovery?

 If you are a new or potential client to Seeds of Hope, you might be feeling overwhelmed by the decision to enter residential treatment.
 Our goal is to make this process as comfortable for you as possible.
 Below you will find a downloadable list of items to bring.
 If you need more information that is not listed here, call our admissions line at 1-855-984-8522 to speak to a live person 24 hours a day.

 Packing List for Clients

-At Seeds of Hope at Mountainside we encourage clients to bring clothes that are casual, comfortable, and modest, leaving at home anything that is revealing, offensive, or inappropriate.
+At Seeds of Hope, we encourage clients to bring clothes that are casual, comfortable, and modest, leaving at home anything that is revealing, offensive, or inappropriate.
 Here is a checklist of items you should bring with you to residential treatment, and what you should leave at home.